Chapter 25: The Sun Order of Ra

 People hummed through the narrow stone paved streets, past large and tiny shops, open stalls where shopkeepers proudly displayed their wares and even pavement displays in complex arrays that would be put away only to be laid out the next day.
-Clothing hung, myriad colors, cottons, silks and artificial fabrics, layered, fluttering in breezes from outdoor fans.
+Clothing hung, myriad colors, cottons, silks and synthetics, layers of fabric fluttering in breezes from outdoor fans.

 Garcia meandered, overwhelmed by the infinite variety of sensations and his array of possible choices.
 Then the boy whom he recognized from his kidnapping appeared in front of him, thrust a note into his hand and slipped away into the crowd.